A few scanning tips

 TIF, PNG

-The number of color combinations are the "maximum possible" computed.
-The human eye is limited, and might be able to distinguish 1 to 3 million of the 16.77 million technically possible in 24-bit color.
-A typical real photo JPG image might have about 100K to 500K unique colors used.
+The number of color combinations are the "maximum possible", meaning able to be stored in the bits.
+The human eye is limited, and might be able to distinguish 1 to 3 million of the 16.777 million mathematically possible in 24-bit color.
+A typical real photo JPG image might have up to about 500K unique colors used.

 A few notes: